 I called my blog InspireYourGroup.com.
 In the course of the next two years, I attracted a massive following of 30K visitors every month.
 People clearly loved the content, so much so, that some suggested I should charge a fee to access it.

-In 2012, following the surprise success of my free blog, I launched playmeo – an innovative online resource developed on a subscription-based business model.
+In 2012, following the surprise success of my free blog, I launched playmeo – an online membership platform that creates training workshops and resources that help people connect.

 Put simply, playmeo has come to represent my life’s work.